Education for sustainable development

 Fun & Games

-Learning materials and a card game about the animals of Madagascar spread a lot of joy among children and young people.
-Modern school materials and learning games are very rare in Madagascar and many children know very little about the special nature of their homeland and its relevance fortheir own lives.
-Playfully they learn about the fauna and flora of Madagascar.
+Modern school materials and learning games are very rare in Madagascar and many children know very little about the special nature of their homeland and how it relates to their own lives.

-Showing possibilities
+show possibilities

 What does a nature guide do?